witnet/research/bridge/docs/WBI.md

 The functionality provided by the bridge nodes can be clearly defined in three main points:

-- Data request reading from WBI and inclusion in WItnet
+- Data request reading from WBI and inclusion in Witnet
 - Result reading from Witnet and reporting to the WBI
 - Block header relay